List of selected works

 Lenka Nota, Czech composer and musicologist

-Since 1998, she has been the member and co-founder of the women composers' group HUDBABY (MusiCrones).
+In 1998, she co-founded the women composers' group HUDBABY (MusiCrones).

-She produced their CDs HUDBABY/HUDBABY (Prague: Lotos, 2003) and HUDBABY: Cekam Te!
-I Am Awaiting You!
-(Prague: Radioservis, 2009).
-From 1999, she has been member of the Authors' Rights Union (OSA) in the Czech Republic.
+She produced their two compact discs: HUDBABY (Prague: Lotos, 2003) and HUDBABY: I Am Awaiting You!
+(Prague: Czech Radio, 2009).
+From 1999, she has been a member of the Authors' Rights Association (OSA) in the Czech Republic.

-Since 2009, she has been freelancing as composer, musicologist, publicist, and also as proofreader for the publishing house Universal Edition in Vienna, Austria, where she currently resides.
+Since 2009, she has been freelancing as a composer, musicologist, writer and publicist, and also as a lecturer and editor for the publishing house Universal Edition in Vienna, where she currently resides.

 Mgr.
-Lenka Nota, PhD (nee Foltynova, born 1971) started her music education at the age of four, studying piano performance under Vlasta Komzakova at the Music School in Brno (1975-89).
+Lenka Nota, PhD (nee Foltynova, born 1971) started her musical education at the age of four, studying piano performance under Vlasta Komzakova at the Music School in Brno (1975-89).

 After finishing a Brno grammar school in 1989, she continued her studies at the Faculty of Philosophy of the Masaryk University in Brno,